PuzzleRender/PuzzleRender/backend/database/README.md

-This file contains scrips that connect to our database and perform CRUD operations.
+This branch contains database setups and scripts.